-- 3.1.3.
-3.3.4. -In addition, an FMIa securities settlement facility should employ robust information and risk -control systems to provide the FMIsecurities settlement facility with the capacity to obtain timely information necessary to apply risk -management policies and procedures.
-In particular, these systems should allow for the accurate and timely measurement and aggregation of risk exposures across the FMIsecurities settlement facility, the management of individual risk exposures and the interdependencies between them, and the assessment of the impact of various economic and financial shocks that could affect the FMI-securities settlement facility.
-Where relevant, information systems should also enable the FMIsecurities settlement facility to monitor its credit and liquidity exposures, overall credit and liquidity limits, and the relationship between these exposures and limits.
-16 - 3.1.4.
-3.3.5.Where appropriate, an FMIa securities settlement facility should also provide its participants and its participants' customers with the relevant information to manage and contain their credit and liquidity risks.
-An FMI A securities settlement facility may consider it beneficial to provide its participants and its participants' customers with information necessary to monitor their credit and liquidity exposures, overall credit and liquidity limits, and the relationship between these exposures and limits.
-For example, where the FMI permits participants' customers to create exposures in the FMI that are borne by the participants, the FMI should provide participants with the capacity to limit such risks.
+3.1.3 In addition, a securities settlement facility should employ robust information and risk control systems to provide the securities settlement facility with the capacity to obtain timely information necessary to apply risk management policies and procedures.
+In particular, these systems should allow for the accurate and timely measurement and aggregation of risk exposures across the securities settlement facility, the management of individual risk exposures and the interdependencies between them, and the assessment of the impact of various economic and financial shocks that could affect the securities settlement facility.
+Where relevant, information systems should also enable the securities settlement facility to monitor credit and liquidity exposures, overall credit and liquidity limits, and the relationship between these exposures and limits.

+3.1.4 Where appropriate, a securities settlement facility should also provide its participants and its participants' customers with the relevant information to manage and contain their credit and liquidity risks.
+A securities settlement facility may consider it beneficial to provide its participants and its participants' customers with information necessary to monitor their credit and liquidity exposures, overall credit and liquidity limits, and the relationship between these exposures and limits.